Skip to Content

 The mixture must become "puffy", full of air bubbles, and the colour will turn light cream.

-Add all the strained chicken stock (and milk, if used) at once.
+Add all of the strained chicken stock.

 Season to taste.